build-umass/node-sql-template/README.md

 This repository contains sample code for setting up a Node.js server that uses Express.js to handle HTTP requests and gets data from a SQL backend (postgres in this example).

 ## Setup
+### Installing Docker
+Google the instructions for your OS.

+**Helpful Commands/Stuff for Installing Docker on Linux**:
+- Install Docker with your package manager
+- `sudo usermod -a -G docker <your username>`
+- Might have to do: `newgrp docker`
+- `sudo systemctl start docker.service`
+- `sudo systemctl enable docker.service`
+- You might need to restart the docker service/relogin your user account.

+### Setting up the Postgres Docker Container
+If you want to manually install Postgres, go to "Manually Install Postgres".

+Otherwise, look at the [easy-postgres-docker repository](https://github.com/build-umass/easy-postgres-docker)

+### Setting up the Project
 Clone the repository and install the project dependencies
   - You might want to delete package-lock.json before running npm install so your dependencies are up-to-date.
 ```